Kyrgyzstan: Pressure Builds to Protect Women and Girls

 A 2016 report on crimes against women and girls in Kyrgyzstan’s justice system found that, from their first contact with law enforcement, victims of gender-based crimes “have to convince investigators and courts that they suffered violence, initiate examinations, and [suffer] confrontation with suspects to prove they are telling the truth.”
 The report concludes that the legal system “re-victimizes them at all stages of interaction.”

-While the Interior Ministry reported 2,701 registered domestic violence cases in the first three months of 2019, the Justice Ministry reported that 2,964 domestic violence cases were initiated under the new Misdemeanor Code and 438 under the Criminal Code.
+While the Interior Ministry reported 2,701 registered domestic violence cases in the first three months of 2019, the Prosecutor General’s office reported that 2,964 domestic violence cases were initiated under the new Misdemeanor Code and 438 under the Criminal Code.
 The ministries use different iterations of the law as the basis for data collection resulting in inconsistent statistics on the number of cases registered.

 Of 7,178 family violence cases registered in 2018, 369 serious criminal cases were initiated – approximately 5 percent.
-Another 4,963 cases – close to 70 percent – were initiated under the Misdemeanor Code including 2,344 for “domestic violence;” this includes the 896 cases registered for failure to comply with a protection order.
+Another 4,963 cases – close to 70 percent – were initiated under the Administrative Code, including 2,344 for “domestic violence;” this includes 896 cases registered for failure to comply with a protection order.
 Available data does not indicate whether all initiated cases continued through to trial, or if some were closed before reaching trial.

 Under the new Misdemeanor Code, the Criminal Code, and the Criminal Procedure Code, the authorities can close cases following reconciliation between a victim and an abuser.
 Data is not available on convictions for 2018, and the Ministry of Justice had not responded to a request for information from Human Rights Watch at this writing.